getxd-dev/groothm-bugs/README.md

-report groothm bot bugs here by opening an issue
+report groothm bot bugs or suggest features here by opening an issue.